 The USSYP brings the highest-level officials from each branch of government together with outstanding high school students — two juniors or seniors from each of the 50 states, the District of Columbia and the Department of Defense Education Activity — during an intensive week-long educational program held in Washington, D.C.
 The program is merit-based and highly competitive.
 Each student also receives a one-time $10,000 undergraduate college scholarship with encouragement to pursue coursework in history and political science.
 All state delegates to the USSYP must attend Washington Week in the spring.
 Students will be required to provide proof of U.S. citizenship or legal permanent residence to participate in the U.S. Senate Youth Program.

-The 61st annual United States Senate Youth Program Washington Week is being planned for March 4–11, 2023 in Washington, D.C.
-The program may be held online pending public health guidance, to be determined in the fall of 2022.
-The program will be a comprehensive public service, leadership, and education experience including speakers from the three branches of government and the national media.
+The 63rd Annual United States Senate Youth Program Washington Week is being planned for March 1-8, 2025, in Washington, D.C.
+Delegates will hear major policy addresses by senators, cabinet members, officials of the Departments of State and Defense, leaders of other federal agencies and senior members of the national media.
+Delegates also traditionally participate in a meeting with a justice of the U.S. Supreme Court and the President of the United States.
 Each delegate will receive the $10,000 undergraduate college scholarship in the name of the United States Senate.
 Additional details will be made available upon selection.

 To learn more about the program, visit http://ussenateyouth.org/